jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 By adding a few buttons with the appropriate IDs, we can make it possible to remove, collapse, expand, and refresh all results containers at once, as shown below.
-For the remove button, note how we’re passing a value of true to the event handler as its second argument, telling the event handler that we don’t want to verify the removal of individual containers.
+For the remove button, note how we&apos;re passing a value of true to the event handler as its second argument, telling the event handler that we don&apos;t want to verify the removal of individual containers.

 ```